-- Provides a holistic approach in its human development (Ningen-Ryoku) programmes to develop confidence, decisiveness, independence and maturity in the graduates.
-These characteristics prevail through emphasis on skills in communication, problem solving, responsibility and ethics in the programme curriculum. - Utilizes the K.E.S.
-(Knowledge.Experience.Self-study) pedagogy concept of teaching and learning approach which focuses on more class contact in lower years, learning through experience and self-study in later years. - The unique Senpai-Kohai relationship or mentor-mentee concept is emphasized from the moment the students step into MJIIT until they graduate.
-The implementation of ikohza (research) laboratory system which promotes strong collaborative work by senior and junior researchers as well as continuous guidance from the professors in R&D project strengthens the concept.
-All students will be part of the ikohza system. - The successful Japanese concept of 5S and Kaizen will be part of the learning concept of MJIIT, aimed to develop the skills of the Japanese which are envied by many, such as team working, responsibility, and resilience. - MJIIT students can pursue Japanese-style of education in English at affordable cost. - Selected undergraduate students will have the opportunities to do part of their industrial training or attend some courses in Japan. - Postgraduate students will have opportunities for attachment in research laboratories in Japan for three months to one year. - Accessibility to sophisticated equipment in partner university.
+Provides a holistic approach in its human development (Ningen-Ryoku) programmes to develop confidence, decisiveness, independence and maturity in the graduates.
+These characteristics prevail through emphasis on skills in communication, problem solving, responsibility and ethics in the programme curriculum.

+Utilizes the K.E.S.
+(Knowledge.
+Experience.
+Self-study) pedagogy concept of teaching and learning approach which focuses on more class contact in lower years, learning through experience and self-study in later years.

+The unique Senpai-Kohai relationship or mentor-mentee concept is emphasized from the moment the students step into MJIIT until they graduate.
+The implementation of i-Kohza (research) laboratory system which promotes strong collaborative work by senior and junior researchers as well as continuous guidance from the professors in R&D project strengthens the concept.
+All students will be part of the i-Kohza system.

+The successful Japanese concept of 5S and Kaizen will be part of the learning concept of MJIIT, aimed to develop the skills of the Japanese which are envied by many, such as team working, responsibility, and resilience.

+MJIIT students can pursue Japanese-style of education in English at affordable cost.

+Selected undergraduate students will have the opportunities to do part of their industrial training or attend some courses in Japan.

+Postgraduate students will have opportunities for attachment in research laboratories in Japan for three (3) months to one (1) year.

+UNIQUENESS OF MJIIT

+Accessibility to sophisticated equipment in partner university.

-- Strong Japanese-based industrial-linkage gives opportunities for industrial experience and allows students to use their work experience as part of their research. - Strong linkages with academics and researchers in Japan to allow students to be jointly supervised through joint research programmes. - Twenty seven (27) Japanese universities, two research institutes and five Japanese government agencies form the consortium in support of MJIIT. - Twenty percent (20%) are international academics staff including the Japanese academics. - Scholarships are available for excellent students.
+Strong Japanese-based industrial-linkage gives opportunities for industrial experience and allows students to use their work experience as part of their research.

-MALAVSIA-JAPAN INTERNATIONAL

-RESEARCH TO THE UNDERGRADUATE STUDY
+Strong linkages with academics and researchers in Japan to allow students to be jointly supervised through joint research programmes.

+Twenty seven (27) Japanese universities, two (2) research institutes and five (5) Japanese government agencies form the consortium in support of MJIIT.

+Twenty percent (20%) are international academics staff including the Japanese academics.

+Scholarships are available for excellent students.

+MJIIT INNOVATIVE KOHZA (i-Kohza)

+UNDERGRADUATE RESEARCH

-Research is expected to permeate right down to the undergraduate studies.
-At the final year students will be given individual final year project and their progress will be monitored closely by their supervisors.
-Therefore, to equip the students and accelerate them on their research, MJIIT has provided them with the iKohza system.
-This iKohza is led by a senior academic with group members comprising academics and researchers of similar interests, and students as junior members.
-Here the students will be exposed with the new modern equipment and engage in independent and life-long learning in the broadest context of technological change.
+Undergraduate students are encouraged to participate in research activities.
+In the final year students will be given individual final year project and their progress will be monitored closely by their supervisors.
+Therefore, to equip the students and accelerate them on their research, MJIIT offers the iKohza system.
+This iKohza is led by a senior academic member with group members comprising of academics and researchers of similar interests, and students as junior members.
+Here the students will be exposed with the high-end equipment and engage in independent and life-long learning in the broadest context of technological change.
 Below is the list of iKohzas and the center of excellence at MJIIT.

-RESEARCH FELLOW (Associate Member) iKOHZA 1.
+RES EARCH FELLOW (Associate Member) iKOHZA 1.
 COEs / LABs / 1.
 Shizen Conversion & Separation Technology (Shizen) RGs in Skudai 2.
 Pattern Recognition & Robotics Automation (PRA) 3.
 Air Resources 2.
 Other COEs / 4.
 Communication Systems & Networks LABs from 5.
 Intelligent Dynamic System other 6.
 Advanced Devices and Material Engineering universities 7.
 Tribology and Precision Machining 8.
-Vehicle System Engineering 9.
-Wind Engineering For (Urban, Artificial, Man-Made) Environment 10.
+Vehicle System Engineering Wind Engineering For (Urban, Artificial, Man-Made) Environment 10.
 Biologically Inspired System and Technology 11.
-Embedded System 12.
-Nano-Characterization, Structural Control and Processing Technology
+Embedded System Nano-Characterization, Structural Control and Processing Technology 13.
+Optical Devices and Systems

-13. Optical Devices and Systems 14.
-Takasago Thermal/Environmental System 15.
+14. Takasago Thermal/Environmental System 15.
 Chemical Energy Conversions and Applications 16.
 Metabolic Engineering And Molecular Biology 17.
 Algal Biomass 18.
 Intellectual Property and Innovation Management